nooraojanen/WIMMA-Lab-2019/README.md

 WIMMA Lab's website: [www.wimmalab.org](wimmalab.org)

-I was part of Pengwin Media team as Web Designer.
-Our mission was to produce graphics and visualizations for other teams working at WIMMA lab.
+I was part of Pengwin Media team as a Web Designer.
+Our mission was to produce graphics and visualizations for other teams working at WIMMA Lab.
 We updated social media channels and improved the WIMMA Lab brand.

 Pengwin Media's website: [pengwin.wimmalab.org](pengwin.wimmalab.org)

 My tasks done in WIMMA Lab 2019: diagrams, flyers, websites, mockups, logos, brandbook...

 Team Overflow was working on an airsoft management system called TACS.
-I did most of their graphics such as logo and a mockup for TACS.
+I did most of Overflow's graphics and made a logo and a mockup for TACS.

 TACS mockup: [TACS](https://www.figma.com/file/EXOxSMMolAkhfWCIDobXo3oe/TACS?node-id=0%3A1)